-First course in a two-course sequence introducing mechanical drafting with AutoDESK Inventor.
-Will develop fundamental knowledge in the areas of part and sheet metal modeling, data management and layout presentation.
-Recommended prerequisites or recommended corequisites: CIS 125A1, AutoCAD I.
+First course in a two-term sequence introducing mechanical drafting with AutoDESK Inventor.
+Will develop fundamental knowledge in the areas of part and sheetmetal modeling, data management and layout presentation.
+Recommended prerequisite or recommended corequisite: CIS 125A1.

+CIS 135M2

-CIS 135M2 AUTODESK INVENTOR II
+AUTODESK INVENTOR II

-Second course in a two-course sequence introducing mechanical drafting with AutoDESK Inventor.
-Will continue learning Inventor aspects of comprehensive assemblies, working drawing sets, motion analysis, content re-use, design for manufacturability and Inventor Studio.
-Recommended prerequisite: CIS 135M1, AutoDESK Inventor I.
+Second course in a two-term sequence introducing mechanical drafting with AutoDESK Inventor.
+Will continue learning Inventor aspects of comprehensive assemblies, working drawing sets, motion analysis, content reuse, design for manufacturability and Inventor Studio.
+Recommended prerequisite: CIS 135M1.